shelialia/tp/docs/DeveloperGuide.md

 Step 5.
 When the command is executed, the command returns a `CommandResult` with a message indicating that the guest has been checked in.

 ### Check-out Feature
-This feature allows users to check out a guest into the hotel.
+This feature allows users to check a guest out of the hotel.

 #### Implementation